Leave It All to Me: Background and release

-American actress Miranda Cosgrove, who starred as Carly Shay on the Nickelodeon television show iCarly, was asked by the show's producers to record a theme song for the series.
-The actress explained she had never made a song or been in a recording studio, but agreed and was very excited.
-She recalled that she had a good time signing the song and wanted to record more of it.
-The song was written by Michael Corcoran.
-After it was written and recorded, "Leave It All to Me" ended up being the theme song for iCarly.
+American actress Miranda Cosgrove, who starred as Carly Shay on the Nickelodeon television show iCarly, was asked by the show's producers to record a theme song for the series at age thirteen.
+Although she had not previously recorded a song, she agreed to perform the track.
+She later expressed interest in performing additional music.
+The track was written, produced, and mixed by Michael Corcoran.
+It was subsequently selected as the series' theme song.

-"Leave It All to Me" was released on December 18, 2007, as the lead single on the soundtrack album iCarly, through Nickelodeon Records and Columbia Records.
-A remix by Canadian music producer Billboard was released on the soundtrack album iCarly: iSoundtrack II on January 24, 2012.
+"Leave It All to Me" was released as a single on December 18, 2007, through Nickelodeon Records and Columbia Records.
+It was then released as the second track on the soundtrack album iCarly on June 10, 2008.
+A mashup combining "Leave It All to Me" and "Make It Shine", the theme song for Victorious, was released on June 10, 2011, under the title "Leave It All to Shine".
+A remix by Canadian music producer Billboard appeared on the soundtrack album iCarly: iSoundtrack II on January 24, 2012.

 In June 2021, Cosgrove told Seventeen that "Leave It All to Me" would serve as the theme song for the 2021 iCarly revival.
-She clarified that although she and the cast talked about re-recording the original theme or writing a new song, she wanted to keep the original theme song.
-She explained that she had worked hard to keep the original theme song.
+Cosgrove said that although a different song and rerecording of the theme had initially been considered for the revival, the original was ultimately retained after she advocated for keeping the theme song unchanged.

 Music and lyrics

 "Leave It All to Me" features Cosgrove on lead vocals and Drake Bell—her co-star from Drake & Josh—on background vocals and lead guitar.
 Heidi Kotansky of Common Sense Media described Bell's vocals on the track as "muted backup accompaniment that can't really be heard throughout most of the song".
 She added that Cosgrove's vocals were "surprisingly decent and mature, perhaps a bit altered".

-The track is an upbeat pop and pop-punk song.
+The track is an upbeat pop, pop-punk, and synth-pop song.
 "Leave It All to Me" is driven by a steady drumbeat, with its bridge featuring an electric guitar riff and bells that transition into the chorus.
 The track concludes with Cosgrove repeatedly singing, "Leave it all to me, just leave it all to me."
-Lyrically, the song is about seeing the positives of every situation, giving the best effort possible, taking some chances, and realizing that some things are just intended to be, which is seen in the line: "Live life, breathe air/I know somehow we're gonna get there, and feel so wonderful."
+Critics described the lyrics as promoting self-reliance and perseverance, citing lines such as: "Live life, breathe air/I know somehow we're gonna get there, and feel so wonderful."